libvips/vips-bench/README.md

 to generate the test image and run all the benchmarks.

-nip2.csv has an extra CR in which stops the time column in memtrace from working ... delete this and recombine

 The program is very simple and doesn't do much error checking.
 You'll need to look through the output and make sure everything is working correctly.
 In particular, make sure you have all the packages installed.
 On Ubuntu, you